Cheap, Fast and Easy - Dinners Under 3 Bucks per Serving

 Bake at 350 degrees for about 45 minutes, until bubbly.

 Variations on this recipe include adding chopped sundried tomatoes, 1 can of green peas, and/or 1 tablespoon of capers.
-Chopped red onion to taste is also nice.
+Chopped red onion to taste is also a nice addition.
 I like to add fresh chopped parsley in the soup mixture before adding to the casserole (about 1-2 tablespoons).
 Serve hot with french bread and salad.

-Another super easy preparation, without any baking time in the oven!
+This recipe is another super easy family dinner, without any baking time in the oven!
 The ingredients for this meal include: egg noodles, 1 pound ground hamburger, stewed tomatoes, canned corn, onions and seasoning to taste.

 An easy taco salad can be made by heaping lettuce on to a plate, then adding the spicy meat, tomatoes, olives, etc. Crumble tortilla chips on the top, and add sour cream and guacamole if you wish.
 Salad dressings can include ranch or Italian.